Where is the Control Arm Located?

 A: Control arms are typically located in the frontmost part of the suspension system, specifically the front axle.
 They can be found between the front wheels and the frame of the vehicle, connecting them together.

-Control arms are a major part of your vehicle’s front suspension system.
+Control arms are a major part of your vehicle’s front suspension system, but there are also control arms on the rear suspension on many vehicles.
 It’s the component responsible for connecting the wheel assembly to the framework of the vehicle, allowing the wheels to move up and down without risking the wheels moving forward or backward while driving.
 This keeps vehicles aligned with the road, all while boosting stability, ride comfort, steering control, and shock absorption.

 Tips on How to Access the Control Arm